Turkey urges aid for Homs, Syria conference

 "Now it is still time for diplomatic efforts, and we are using all diplomatic means," he said.

-Turkish officials have previously said Ankara could consider enforcing a buffer zone or no-fly zone in Syria, if there was a huge influx of refugees that threatened to destabilise the neighbour's long border and put Turkey's own security at risk, or if Assad's forces carried out massacres in cities.
+Turkish officials have previously said Ankara could consider enforcing a buffer zone or no-fly zone in Syria, if there was a huge influx of refugees that threatened to destabilize the neighbor's long border and put Turkey's own security at risk, or if Assad's forces carried out massacres in cities.

 Davutoglu, a professor of political history, was unsure how long Assad could cling to power but saw an inevitable end.